 Reaccreditation Process

-The entire accreditation process is completed within ACCET’s Accreditation Management System (AMS).
-Hard copy inquiries, applications, or ASERs will not be accepted.
+All documents are submitted within ACCET’s Accreditation Management System (AMS).
+Please note that hard copy applications or ASERs will not be accepted.

 Notification/Scheduling

-Accredited institutions will receive notification by email of their reaccreditation cycle, the timelines for each step of the process, the due dates for the fees required one year prior to the expiration date of the institution’s grant of accreditation.
+Accredited institutions will receive an email notification of their reaccreditation cycle, the deadlines for each step of the process, and the due dates for the associated fees at least one year prior to the expiration of the institution’s current grant of accreditation.

 Application For Reaccreditation

-Application for reaccreditation requires the submission of ACCET Document 4 – Application for Accreditation, supporting documentation and a processing fee.
+Applying for reaccreditation requires the submission of ACCET Document 4 – Application for Accreditation, supporting documentation, and a processing fee.
 Acceptance of the application is not an indication or assessment of the institution’s compliance with Standards for Accreditation but simply an initial indicator of congruence with the eligibility requirements.

 Accreditation and Evaluation Workshop

-All applicants for reaccreditation are required to send at least one representative of the institution to the ACCET Accreditation Workshop before submitting the Analytic Self-Evaluation Report (ASER).
-The workshops are designed to provide a review of any recent updates to ACCET’s policies and procedures, and an in-depth study of the ACCET accreditation process in order to assist the institution in the preparation of the ASER, the on-site evaluation and the actions of the Commission.
+All applicants for reaccreditation are required to send at least one representative of the institution to the ACCET Accreditation Workshop before submitting their Analytic Self-Evaluation Report (ASER).
+The workshop is designed to provide an in-depth study of the ACCET accreditation process to assist the institution in preparing for the ASER and on-site evaluation, and in understanding the Commission’s actions.

 Analytic Self-Evaluation Report (ASER)